antononcube/Raku-Chemistry-Stoichiometry/README.md

 # Ga
 ```

+**Remark:** Multiple languages can be used for the names of the chemical elements.
+The corresponding functions automatically detect the language.

+**Remark:** At this point the package has standard element names in the languages:
+Bulgarian, English, Japanese, Persian, Russian, and Spanish.
+Adding new languages is
+easily achieved by adding CSV files into the [resources](./resources) directory.

+### Related work

 The package
 [Chemistry::Elements](https://github.com/briandfoy/perl6-chemistry-elements)
-developed by Brian D. Foy, [BF1], also has functions to convert
+developed by Brian D. Foy, [BF1], also has functions that convert
 between chemical names, symbols/abbreviations, and atomic numbers.
+(Several languages are supported.)

 ------